I came to faith in God at 11 years old through an experience with a cat.

 Yes… I went to Sunday School but I was a complete turkey and led a veritable all-star team of misbehaving kids that specialized in getting teachers to resign from their calling to teach us.

 Here I was asking the Lord for help like I had never done before because quite honestly I led a pretty charmed life as a kid and a teen.

 I remember having a distinct impression and hope that if I could just call for her… she would recognize my voice and come running.

-My dad was trying to explain to me that the cat was gone but finally relented and on a Saturday nearly two weeks later I called for my cat fully expecting for her to come running out to me…
+My dad was trying to explain to me that the cat was gone but finally relented and on a Saturday nearly two weeks later my dad took me to the shop and I called for my cat fully expecting for her to come running out to me…

 …and right on cue she did just that.